|

 MapAttributed

-- values of attributes are stored in map(Map
+- values of attributes are stored in map(Map).BeanWrapper - wrapper for

 any object.
 Attributes are accessed using JavaBeans naming conventions.BeanMapAttributed